unfaiyted/faiyt-quickshell/README.md

 - `Enter` - Activate selected / Copy eval result
 - `Escape` - Close launcher

+### Screen Capture
+Screenshot and screen recording functionality with area selection:

+**Screenshots:**
+- Click the screenshot button or use IPC
+- Select area with slurp
+- Saved to `~/Pictures/Screenshots/` with timestamp
+- Copied to clipboard automatically

+**Screen Recording:**
+- Click the recording button to start (red pulsing indicator when active)
+- Select area with slurp
+- Click again to stop recording
+- Saved to `~/Videos/Recordings/` as VP9/MKV
+- File path copied to clipboard on completion
+- Desktop notification on save

+**Recording Targets:**
+- `selection` - Record selected area (default)
+- `eDP-1` - Record primary display
+- `HDMI-A-1` - Record external display
+- `stop` - Stop current recording

 ### Notification Popups
 Toast notifications that appear when notifications arrive:
 - Stack from top-right corner (up to 5)